-7.5.8 It is noted that the Gambling Commission do not expect licensing authorities to become concerned with ensuring that gambling is conducted in a fair and open way.
-They point out that this will be a matter for either the management of the gambling business, and therefore subject to the operating licence, or will be in relation to the suitability and actions

-7.5.9 The Gambling Commission is concerned to ensure that, not only is gambling fair in the way it is played, but that the rules are transparent to players and they know what to expect.

-It will achieve this by:-

-- operating and personal licences are issued only to those who are suitable to offer gambling facilities or work in the industry. - easily understandable information is made available by operators to players about, for example: the rules of the game, the probability of losing or winning, and the terms and conditions on which business is conducted. - · the rules are fair - advertising is not misleading - the results of events and competitions on which commercial gambling takes place are public; and - machines, equipment and software used to produce the outcome of games meet standards set by the Commission and operate as advertised.
+- 7.5.8 It is noted that the Gambling Commission do not expect licensing authorities to become concerned with ensuring that gambling is conducted in a fair and open way.
+They point out that this will be a matter for either the management of the gambling business, and therefore subject to the operating licence, or will be in relation to the suitability and actions of an individual and therefore subject to the personal licence.
+It is recognised, however, that there is more of a role with regard to tracks which is explained in more detail in the 'tracks' section below. - 7.5.9 The Gambling Commission is concerned to ensure that, not only is gambling fair in the way it is played, but that the rules are transparent to players and they know what to expect.
+It will achieve this by:- - operating and personal licences are issued only to those who are suitable to offer gambling facilities or work in the industry. - easily understandable information is made available by operators to players about, for example: the rules of the game, the probability of losing or winning, and the terms and conditions on which business is conducted. - · the rules are fair - advertising is not misleading - the results of events and competitions on which commercial gambling takes place are public; and - machines, equipment and software used to produce the outcome of games meet standards set by the Commission and operate as advertised.

-(iii) Protecting children and other vulnerable persons
+Protecting children and other vulnerable persons